aramisgithub/questpresentation/document.md

 ## The Hero(ine)

-- The hero in Odyssey is \alert{Odysseus} - He conforms to his archetype as he is the leader and king and he is the \alert{main saver} of the story
+- The hero in Odyssey is \alert{Odysseus}---He conforms to his archetype as he is the leader and king and he is the \alert{main saver} of the story

-- The hero in Mulan is \alert{Mulan} - Mulan conforms to her archetype because she \alert{saves the whole of China}
+- The hero in Mulan is \alert{Mulan}---Mulan conforms to her archetype because she \alert{saves the whole of China}

 ## Similarities